-The Master of Engineering Leadership in Integrated Water Management (MEL in IWME) is a program within the Faculty of Applied Science.
+The Master of Engineering Leadership in Integrated Water Management (MEL in IWME) is a degree program within the Faculty of Applied Science.

 There has been a rapid expansion in scientific and engineering knowledge around water with many new technologies and practical solutions emerging.
 These include advanced treatments, sophisticated monitoring tools, powerful information technologies, deeper understanding of natural systems, efficient water use and reuse, and novel biotechnologies.
 Students will learn necessary elements of environmental fluid dynamics, hydrology, chemical and biological treatment processes, water and wastewater management required of a professional working in water resource systems planning and management.